-If you just got a new front door or entry door installed, hang onto your old one!
+If you just got a new front door or interior door installed, hang onto your old one!
 There are lots of fun DIY projects you can tackle with an old door, some common tools, and a bit of free time.
 Here are five more way to repurpose your old doors to create something new for your home or garden.

 A Unique Screen